xebiarohan/Javascript-And-Typescript/README.md

         x.toPrecision(4);       // returns "9.656"
         x.toPrecision(6);       // returns "9.65600"

 Difference between toFIxed() and toPrecision is that toFixed consider only the decimal numbers and toPrecision consider all numbers.
+In toFixed if we dont pass any number ot will return the closest integer value and toPrecision will return the exact value.

 #### valueOf()
 valueOf is used to check the value of the number object